sizigia/learn-co-lessons/README.md

 ### Writing our functions

 Ok, now let's write our functions.
-Write a function called `restaurant_name` that, provided a dictionary representing a restaurant like you saw above, resturns that restaurant's name.
+Write a function called `restaurant_name` that, provided a dictionary representing a restaurant like you saw above, returns that restaurant's name.

 ```python